Cuthbert Victor: College career

 Victor played college basketball at Murray State University.
 In his four years there, he established himself as a dominant force for the Racers.
 Despite flying under the radar, he has been called one of the best players in Murray State Racer history, and was once named CollegehoopsNet Unsung Player of the week.

 Victor graduated as the all-time Racer leader in career blocks (160).
 He also ranks in the top 6 on the school's career list in rebounds, field goal percentage, and steals, and is 14th in career points.
 During his time at the university, he led the team to the NCAA Tournament twice, in 2002 and 2004.
 After a senior season in which he averaged 14.6 points and 10.2 rebounds per game, he was named Ohio Valley Conference Player of the Year.

 Professional career

 After graduating, Victor began his career in Spain for CAI Zaragoza for the 2004–05 season.
-He has spent his entire career in Spain, first for Zaragoza and then with Melilla Baloncesto.
 In the 2008–09 season with Melilla, he averaged 14 points and 6.3 rebounds per game in 37 games for the team and was a candidate for League MVP.
 On July 28, 2009, he signed with another Spanish team, Menorca Bàsquet, for the 2009–10 season; where with the team and his help, achieved ending in second place and go to ACB league, one of the best leagues around the world.
 In August 2011 he signed with Spartak Primorye in Russia.